Ireland is a fantastic place, affordable enough to go around in 2-3 weeks.

 Read on, take note, and start planning your trip to Ireland.

 Although the Emerald Isle is about 85,000 square kilometers and relatively small compared to other countries, you will find many things to do and places to visit.

 That is why we recommend that you have a travel itinerary prepared.
-You can have it done with this road trip planner or in word or excel, whichever is more practical for you.
+You can do it with this road trip planner or in word or excel, whichever is more practical.

 Of course, you have to be prepared with a flexible itinerary; plans can change, primarily due to the weather.

-Another thing, this itinerary includes only one day in Dublin, because we had already visited the city.
+Another thing, this itinerary includes only one day in Dublin, because we have already visited the city.